NickHerrig/nickherrig.com/content/posts/fixing-slow-git.md

 git clone git@github.com:NickHerrig/nickherrig.com.git  1.08s user 1.94s system 35% cpu 8.524 total
 ```

-I had an gut feel it was related to the images that I'm storing in the repo, but I wanted to make sure.
+I had a gut feel it was related to the images that I'm storing in the repo, but I wanted to make sure.
 To find out I ran a `du -sh *` to try and find the largest directory.

 ```shell